Physical Therapy Guide to Traumatic Brain Injury

 Menon DK, Ercole A. Critical care management of traumatic brain injury.
 Handb Clin Neurol.
 2017;140:239–274.
 Article Summary on PubMed.

 Lendraitiene E, Petruseviciene D, Savickas R, Zemaitiene I, Mingaila S. The impact of physical therapy in patients with severe traumatic brain injury during acute and post-acute rehabilitation according to coma duration.
 J Phys Ther Sci.
 2016;28(7):2048–2054.
-Free Article.
+Article Summary in PubMed.

 Beaulieu CL, Dijkers MP, Barrett RS, et al. Occupational, physical, and speech therapy treatment activities during inpatient rehabilitation for traumatic brain injury.
 Arch Phys Med Rehabil.
 2015;96(8Suppl):S222–S234.e17.
-Free Article.
+Article Summary in PubMed.

 Bragge P, Chau M, Pitt VJ, et al. An overview of published research about the acute care and rehabilitation of traumatic brain injured and spinal cord injured patients.
 J Neurotrauma.
 2012;29:1539–1547.
 Article Summary on PubMed.